AashitaK/AashitaK.github.io/_posts/2017-07-05-Github-Pages.md

 The last step of editing the ReadMe.md file can be repeated as many times as the content of the website is built.

-Once a basic webpage, there are many interesting ways to polish it based on your needs:
+Once a basic webpage is set up, there are many interesting ways to polish it based on your needs:
 * Forking from one of the openly available [Jekyll themes](https://github.com/search?utf8=%E2%9C%93&q=jekyll+themes&type=) on Github and working on it to build a customized website.
 * Including a comment section, like I am using [disqus](https://disqus.com/) for this blog.
 * Setting up a custom domain.
 * Including [MathJax](https://www.mathjax.org/) to typeset mathematical expressions.
 * Adding buttons for social media links.
-* Using google analytics to track traffic in the website.
+* Using [google analytics](https://analytics.google.com/analytics/web/) to track traffic in the website.

 [//]: # (Some related blogs that I learnt from and find useful:)